wit-hdip-comp-sci-2024/full-stack-2/topic-2/talk-1/React.md

 # React Fundamentals

-Intoduce React and the React component model, including TSX
+React and the React component model, including TSX